 \section{Abstract}

-We have performed shell-model calculations for the systematic study of even-even $^{98-130}$Cd isotopes with $\triangle$NNLO$_{\text{GO}}$ interaction derived from coupled cluster approach, where $^{84}$Se is taken as an inert core.
-Results for these Cd-isotopes using a realistic effective shell-model interaction, derived from the G-matrix approach with core $^{88}$Sr, have also been shown.
-We have compared our calculated low-lying excited energy spectra and electromagnetic properties with the experimental data.
-On the basis of recently available experimental data, we have also predicted spins and parities corresponding to unconfirmed states.
-We have also reported the properties of $8^+$ isomeric states in $^{98-104,130}$Cd isotopes.
+We present systematic shell-model studies of even-even $^{98-130}$Cd isotopes using a realistic effective shell-model interaction derived from the G-matrix approach with an inert core $^{88}$Sr. Our calculated low-lying excited energy spectra and electromagnetic properties are compared with the experimental data.
+On the basis of recently available experimental data, we predict spins and parities corresponding to unconfirmed states.
+We also discuss the properties of $8^+$ isomeric states in $^{98-104,130}$Cd isotopes.